rust-lang/unsafe-code-guidelines/wip/memory-interface.md

     /// One byte of a pointer.
     PtrFragment {
         /// The pointer of which this is a byte.
+        /// That is, the byte is a fragment of this pointer.
         ptr: Pointer,
         /// Which byte of the pointer this is.
         /// `idx` will always be in `0..PTR_SIZE`.